dbstjswo505/dbstjswo505.github.io/_pages/about.md

 # 🎏 Patent
-- METHOD AND DEVICE FOR WAVELET-GUIDED ACCELERATION OF TEXT INVERSION IN DIFFUSION-BASED IMAGE EDITING.
-KR 10-2837290 (2023-07-14)
+- METHOD AND DEVICE FOR WAVELET-GUIDED ACCELERATION OF TEXT INVERSION IN DIFFUSION-BASED IMAGE EDITING No. KR 10-2837290 (2025-07-17)

 - METHOD AND DEVICE FOR VIDEO MOMENT RETRIEVAL BASED ON SELECTIVE DEBIASING No. US 1,232,384 (2025-06-03)